 It was fairly annoying at the time, but what I wouldn’t give to hear her sing it today.

-She died of pancreatic cancer when I was a junior in College, but her celebratory legacy lives on as I raise my own family and in my daily life as an event planner.
-A profession rooted in celebration that not only brings me great fulfillment but keeps her creative spirit close to me.
+She died of pancreatic cancer when I was a junior in college, but her celebratory legacy lives on as I raise my own family, and in my daily life as an event planner.
+My profession is rooted in celebration that not only brings me great fulfillment, but keeps her creative spirit close to me.

 Through this passion, I honor the celebratory spirit of this fierce woman that raised me, cultivate a meaningful life and legacy for my three children, and serve others with the gifts I have been given.

-I am so glad you are here.
-Now let’s get planning…
+I am so glad you’re here.
+Now let’s get planning!